open-politics/opol/opol/stack/README.md

 1. Set up a Prefect account or local server
 2. Build and push required images
 3. Start a Prefect work pool
-4. Register flows with the `register-flows.sh` script
+4. Register flows with the `prefect.yaml` + `register-dockerflows.sh` script

-Make sure the entrypoint paths in `prefect.yaml` match your local repository structure.
+Make sure the entrypoint paths in `prefect.yaml`:
+- Match the path relative to the prefect yaml
+- Match the path/ filestructure of the container that boots up

 ### Flow Execution